a1an1in/libobject/doc/commit_format.md

-[update:compress] add gz compress.
+[update:compress] gzip is ok.

 Description:
-compress is passed..
+i imported gz_compress from zpipe.c of zlib and gzip test have passed.

 Major Changes:
-1. add gz compress
+1. add gzip.c